red5pro/truetime-multiview/README.md

 The [subscribe.js](script/subscriber.js) file defines the `Subscriber` class that is used in establishing a playback instance that can be enabled to use live seek capabilities.

-The TrueTime Multi-View application is made up of N-number of `Subscriber`s based on the provided list of streams to be consumed.
+The TrueTime MultiView application is made up of N-number of `Subscriber`s based on the provided list of streams to be consumed.
 One `Subscriber` is considered the "main feed" as it remains largest in display and provides the ability to scrub back in time on a live stream.

 All other `Subscriber`s reside in a tray - either below the main subscriber when in portait orientation or overlayed and to the right when in landscape orientation.